ibm-js/grunt-amd-build/README.md

 	}]
 }
 ```
 * `amdbuild.buildPlugins` _(Boolean)_: If true, the task will try to build plugins.
+Default to `true`.

 * `amdbuild.runtimePlugins` _(Array)_: List of plugin module IDs that can only be resolved at run time.
 Hence the resources will be ignored, but the plugin itself will be included in the layer.
+Default to `["dojo/has", "dojo/i18n", "dojo/query", "dojo/domReady", "dojo/text", "dojo/selector/_loader", "dojo/request/registry", "dojo/request/default"]`

 * `amdbuild.layers[x].name` _(String)_: Module ID of the layer.
 If the layer module ID is already pointing to a module, that module will be included even if it is not explicitly listed in the `amdbuild.layers[x].include` property.
 This can be avoided by adding that module ID to the `amdbuild.layers[x].excludeShallow` property.